-Program notes for Toronto Mendelssohn Choir’s Festival of Carols concert on December 9, 2015 at Yorkminster Park Baptist Church.
-Notes by writer and lecturer Rick Phillips.
+Program notes for the TMC’s Festival of Carols on December 7, 2016 at Yorkminster Park Baptist Church.
+Program Notes by Rick Phillips (revised from the 2015 Festival of Carols program).

 “The typical carol gives voice to the common emotions of healthy people in language that can be understood, and music that can be shared by all.”
 Percy Dearmer (1867-1936)